Azure/cortana-intelligence-churn-prediction-solution/README.md

 ## Business Audiences

-In this repository you will find a folder labeled [*Solution Overview for Business Audiences*](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Solution%20Overview%20for%20Business%20Audiences) which contains a  presentation covering this solution and benefits of using the Cortana Intelligence Suite
+In this repository you will find a folder labeled [*Solution Overview for Business Audiences*](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Solution%20Overview%20for%20Business%20Audiences) which contains a presentation covering this solution and benefits of using the Cortana Intelligence Suite.

 For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).